 No one ever got noticed by sitting on the sidelines.
 Right from the get-go, put yourself out there.
 Is it possible to fail?
 Of course – but no one has ever fully succeeded without failing at least a little first.

 Don’t let your fear of failure get in your way.
-Confidence is a huge part to success.
+Confidence is a huge part of success.
 So, walk into all jobs knowing you CAN and you WILL do great!

 4. Let Your Creativity Shine!